servalproject/serval-dna/doc/Servald-Configuration.md

 A dummy interface is simply a regular file to which all instances append their network packets.
 The file grows without limit.
-Each instance advances its own read pointer through the file, packet by packet.
-This simulates a lossless mesh network with 100% connectivity, ie, all nodes are neighbours.
+Each instance advances its own read pointer through the file, packet by packet, skipping packets which are not addressed to it.
+A single dummy file simulates a lossless mesh network with total connectivity, ie, all nodes that read and write the file are neighbours.

 To use a dummy interface, first create an empty file, eg, `/tmp/dummy`, and for each servald instance, include the dummy file in its *interfaces* list, eg:

-    $ servald config set interfaces.0.dummy '/tmp/dummy'
+    $ servald config set interfaces.0.file '/tmp/dummy'

 NOTE: Because dummynets are files, not sockets, the [poll(2)][] system call does not work on them.
 As a result the **servald** daemon main loop has